-Citi offers benefit coverage to your certified or registered unmarried domestic partner of the same or opposite sex.
-(You must submit a domestic partner coverage application or your registration, as applicable, before you can enroll a domestic partner or a domestic partner's child[ren] under your Citi coverage.)
-Citi also offers benefits coverage to your civil union partner/same-sex spouse.
+Citi offers benefit coverage to your certified or registered unmarried domestic partner of the same or opposite gender.
+(You must submit a domestic partner coverage application or your registration, as applicable, before you can enroll a domestic partner or a domestic partner's child(ren) under your Citi coverage.)
+Citi also offers benefits coverage to your civil union partner.